 Nonstandard testing arrangements

-If you have a disability or other health condition or if English is not your primary language, you may be eligible to receive nonstandard testing arrangements.
+If you have needs that prevent you from taking your exam under standard testing conditions, if you have a disability or other health condition, or if English is not your primary language, you may be eligible to receive nonstandard testing arrangements.

 Documented disabilities are protected under federal and/or state law and generally apply to a person who has a physical or mental impairment that substantially limits one or more major life activity.

 The state or provincial social work board and ASWB will cooperate in making any necessary determinations under all applicable federal, state, provincial, and local legislation, including but not limited to the Americans with Disabilities Act.

 Other needs that require you to request nonstandard testing arrangements may include:

 - Monitoring device for conditions such as diabetes

 - Ambulatory arrangements for a broken bone

 English as a second language

 Some state and provincial social work boards allow special arrangements for candidates who use English as a second language or are English language learners.